You report at the plush Hotel Taj West End in the heart of Bangalore at 3 pm and finish the check-in formalities for our exciting Golden Chariot Tour.

 It’s sad but Golden Chariot Train Tour comes a full circle as you reach Yeshwanthpur Railway Station in Bangalore.
-You would have already relished your last breakfast of your South India Train Tour by this time.
+You would have already relished your last breakfast of your South India Train Tour.

 8 AM: Breakfast aboard the Golden Chariot